 Elizabeth similarly wrote after receiving Jesus in the Eucharist for the very first time, “At last…at last, GOD IS MINE AND I AM HIS!
 Now, let all go its round — I Have Received Him!”

 Like Saint Gemma, who comprehended Mary’s great love for her children and her desire to protect them and draw them closer to the heart of her Son, Elizabeth recognized Mary as a sure way of uniting herself to Jesus.
 Elizabeth wrote, “How can we honor the mysteries of our Jesus without honoring Mary in them all?”

 Indeed, we cannot.
-Like Saint Gemma Gilgani and Saint Elizabeth Ann Seton, may we also turn to Mary as an intercessor of grace.
+Like Gemma Gilgani and Elizabeth Ann Seton, we can also turn to Mary as an intercessor of grace.
 By drawing closer to our Blessed Mother, we draw closer to her Son.